kulsoomrasheed/nykaaClone/README.md

-# Nykaa Clone 💄
+#Araish Cosmetics-( Nykaa Clone ) 💄

 Click here: https://nykaa-clone-by-kulsoom.netlify.app/

 ## Overview
-Welcome to my Nykaa clone project! 👋 This MERN stack application is a testament to my passion for web development and e-commerce.
+Welcome to my Araish Cosmetics! 👋 This MERN stack application is a testament to my passion for web development and e-commerce.
 It's more than just a project; it's a showcase of my skills, creativity, and dedication.💄✨ Discover your beauty essentials with our Nykaa-inspired platform.
 Explore a vast selection of makeup, skincare, and wellness products.
 Experience seamless shopping and expert beauty advice, all in one place. 💅🛍️

 ## 🚀 Key Features
 ✨ **Product Catalog**: A vast collection of beauty and wellness products, just like the real Nykaa!